MglMX/MAM_Gateway/README.md

 ### API Reference
 The documentation to use the API can we found at [https://mglmx.github.io/MAM_Gateway/](https://mglmx.github.io/MAM_Gateway/).

+To use the API it's necessary to register an account using the function

+`POST` `/users/register`

+Authorization is needed to use the functions of the API.
+When an account is created it is possible to log in with the following method

+`POST` `/users/login`

+It will return a JSON Web Token that will identify the user in the next API calls.
+It is necessary to add the token as a header in the request.

+`{'Authorization' : 'Bearer <GIVEN_TOKEN>}`

 ### Wiki
 Wiki pages of the project can be found at